peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Returns:</b>

 A string representation of this object.
-The result can be Infinity, NaN, or sNaN (with a minus sign before it for negative values), or a number of the following form: [-]numerator/denominator.
+If this object's value is infinity or not-a-number, the result is the analogous return value of the  `EDecimal.ToString` method.
+Otherwise, the return value has the following form: `[-]numerator/denominator` .